zhanhuifeng/stock_data_downloader/README.md

 # stockDataDownloader
-Download open, high, low, volume and closing prices from Shanghai stock exchange and Shenzhen stock exchange.
+Batch download open, high, low, volume and closing price of stocks from Shanghai stock exchange and Shenzhen stock exchange.

-1. This project is for testing to download stock data from Tushare.
+This code is used to download stock data from Tushare.